 Unfortunately people who have had one cancer are more likely to get a second cancer, which may be the same or different to their first cancer.
 Chemotherapy and radiotherapy further increase this risk, but it will have been considered carefully when your initial treatment is planned.

-The Royal College of Pathologists of Australasia recommends that you ask your doctor or specialist about the benefits of testing for tumour markers and whether it is relevant to your cancer.
+Some cancers raise certain proteins or other substances in your blood, called tumour markers.
+However, The Royal College of Pathologists of Australasia recommends that you ask your doctor or specialist about the benefits and downsides of testing for tumour markers and whether it is relevant to your situation.
 For further information, visit the Choosing Wisely Australia website.